New Public Charge Rule (Updated)

 Public benefits received by family members of an immigrant are excluded in the public charge determination.
 Additionally, Medicaid received by applicants under age 21 or while pregnant is not considered.
 Benefits from Children's Health Insurance Plan (CHP+); Women, Infants and Children (WIC) supplemental nutrition program and school-based programs are also excluded from consideration.
 In addition, the rule does not change long-standing policies that allow immigrants to access emergency medical care and disaster relief without public charge repercussions.

 The new rule applies to people seeking admission to the U.S. and to those who wish to change their status, such as those applying for permanent residency.
 It does not affect individuals who have already applied for permanent residency, asylum seekers or permanent residents on the path to citizenship.
 The change is estimated to affect 75,000 Coloradans, which could result in immigrants dis-enrolling from federal and state programs and ceasing their use of federally-funded health care services.

 What are Denver Health's actions and what can you do?

-Under our mission to care for all, regardless of ability to pay, we are proud to serve Denver's diverse community throughout the organization’s 160 years in operation.
+Under our mission to care for all, we are proud to serve Denver's diverse community throughout the organization’s 160 years in operation.
 As part of the community, we advocate for our patients, overcome challenges and provide the very best in care.
 That has not changed.